lambertbeekhuis/laravel-filament-saas-starter-kit/README.md

 This setup saves you many hours of work and is a great starting point for your next Saas-project.

 The Laravel-Filament-Saas-Setup is a pre-configured setup for starting your own Saas-application.
-It handles access-restriction based on the Tenant/Client, and the admin for both the Client and you as a SuperAdmin.
+It handles access-restriction based on the Tenant, and the admin for both the tenant and you as a SuperAdmin.
 You can start directly with implementing your business logic without spending time on setting up the basic Saas-structure.

 The Laravel-Filament-Saas-Setup contains database-setup only.
 The Premium-version is a private repository with full setup for starting your project.